tfabris/BC-250/README.md

 ### Fix Steam Performance Overlay Text Size

-The Steam performance overlay (called "mangohud") is often too tiny to read on a 4K display.
-Fix it with this:
+The Steam performance overlay (called "MangoHud") is often too tiny to read on a 4K display, if you are running your games in 4K.
+The fix:

 You must create an environment variable that tells it to read the current config, and add another var to it.
 By the way, in the following command, if you don't have the statement "read_cfg" in there, there will be a weird behavior where it forces the performance hud on all the time, so don't forget that part of the command.